Maintenance Vendor Compliance: How PMCs Control Risk Across Operations

 The real cost of a compliance failure is not the claim.
 It is the disruption that follows.
 Work stops, vendors are pulled from jobs, and maintenance teams are forced to resolve issues before progress can continue.
 At portfolio scale, these disruptions compound into missed SLAs, resident dissatisfaction, and increased exposure for ownership.

-When vendor eligibility is enforced within the workflow, these failures are prevented before work begins.
-Insurance is verified, coverage gaps are identified early, and only approved vendors are available for dispatch.
+When vendor credentialing is enforced within the workflow, these failures are prevented before work begins.
+Insurance is verified, coverage gaps are identified early, and the vendors your teams draw from are already approved.
 Compliance becomes a control layer within operations rather than a checkpoint after the fact.

 How Manual Vendor Compliance Tracking Slows Down Maintenance Operations